zblz/naima/docs/mcmc.rst

 .. _MCMC:

-Markov Chain Monte Carlo fitting
+Spectral model fitting with MCMC
 ================================

 ``naima`` can derive the best-fit and uncertainty distributions of spectral